kadena-io/chainweb-mining-client/README.md

 * external mining workers (e.g. a GPU).

-*Competitive mining on the Kadena Mainnet requires special mining hardware (ASIC), which connect to a Stratum Server from where they obtain work.*
+*Competitive mining on the Kadena Mainnet requires special mining hardware (ASIC), which connects to a Stratum Server from where it obtains work.*

-*All other mining modes (GPU, CPU, and simulation) intended only for testing.*
+*All other mining modes (GPU, CPU, and simulation) are intended only for testing.*

 *   [Installation](#installation)
 *   [Usage](#usage)